AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Bombard Build</p>

 !!! note
-    Updated and proper adjustments made for 6.3.
+    Updated 6.3.
 The 2nd strongest build.
 This build also has a surprisingly good time with DoS & Benares Awakening.
 It also seems to prefer DoS, but nonetheless 7T still does really well.

 !!! danger
     This build can't work if your HoT isn't at least S2 rank.
 S2 is essential to make Bombard work.